AdrienVannson/doreisa-internship/report/report.typ

     caption: [Time per iteration with the distributed scheduler (weak scaling, 40 chunks per node)], ) <decentralized-scheduler-total-time>

-== Evaluation (TODO titre)
+=== Finding the bottleneck

-As we saw in the previous section, the current system is able to scale well until about TODO nodes are added.
+As we saw in the previous section, the current system is able to scale well until about 64 nodes are added.
 Once this threeshold is reached, a new bottleneck appears and the execution time starts being proportionnal to the number of nodes in the Ray cluster.

 To understand where this problem comes from, a more detailed analysis was realized.
 This experiment is named `03-TODO` in the `doreisa-internship` repository.
 The total execution time of a simple data analysis has been measured with a varying number of nodes: 10, 20, 40 and 80.
 This experiment has been realized on the `gros` cluster from `Grid5000`.
 The goal is to determine what are the parts of the process that take too much time, to identify the bottleneck.
 Four execution times are measured: